Advertisement

 We've all been there.

-And then you feel tired, stressed, and even a little angry at yourself.
+And then you feel tired, stressed, resentful, and even angry at yourself.

 When you say yes to everything, you say no to your own peace.

-You’re not rejecting the person.
-You’re just respecting your own limits.
+Notice: You're not rejecting the person.
+You're respecting your own limits.
+There's a difference.

 Imagine your time and energy as a cup of tea.

-If you keep pouring it into everyone else’s cup, yours will be empty.
+If you keep pouring it into everyone else's cup – trying to fulfill every request, every expectation, every need – your cup will be empty.

-The people who truly care for you will understand.
+The people who truly care about you will understand and respect your boundaries.

-And the ones who don’t… maybe they were only there for what you could give.
+And the ones who don't?
+Maybe they were only there for what you could give them.
+And that's important information to have.

 Protect your peace.